DioxusLabs/docsite/docs-src/0.6/src/guide/state.md

 ## Global Signals

-While Context is good for encapsulating complex interactions, you'll occasionally just want a single global value for your entire app.
+Occasionally you'll want a simple global value per-app.
 This is where `GlobalSignal` helps.
 GlobalSignals are a combination of the Context system and Signals that require no additional structs or setup.

 Simply declare a GlobalSignal somewhere in your app: